 With every webpage, and especially every landing page, you need to optimize everything in order to increase conversion.
 There’s no digital marketing for SAAS, without CRO (Conversion Rate Optimization).
 Since there are a lot of stats you can learn from, if you see that a particular title or button color or list of benefits isn’t generating the type of conversion you were expecting, change something!
-Depending on the landing page software, there are a lot of metrics you can see there, but there are also tools like CrazyEgg, where you can see a heatmap of where your visitors click/navigate, and how far down they scroll.
+Depending on the landing page software, there are a lot of metrics you can see there, but there are also heatmaps tools, where you can see where your visitors click/navigate and how far down the website they scroll.
 Hint: almost 50 percent of visitors never scroll past the first screen (called above the fold), which is why one-screen landing pages convert better.

 Conversion rate optimization (CRO) is very important because website visitors and attention aren’t easy to find.
 Especially if you are sending paid traffic to your landing page!
 Here’s some math.

 1000 website visitors + 5% signup conversion = 50 signups + 5% conversion to a $9 paid package = $27 revenue

 1000 website visitors + 10% signup conversion = 100 signups + 10% conversion to a $9 paid package = $90 revenue

 By doubling our conversion in two key areas, we tripled our revenue!
 The marketing budget remained absolutely the same because the cost of bringing 1000 visitors remained the same.
 CRO doesn’t necessarily mean just changing the color of your button or your title.
 It can often mean removing or adding a process on the signup, follow-up email, follow-up phone call, social media post, direct mail, creating a workflow, publishing a video, or anything you might think would bring someone closer to the signup (both free and paid) in an automated way without creating new cost.